The Toyo Tires Group is striving to achieve a 100% recycling rate by the end of fiscal 2020.

-Changes in waste recycling rates (in Japan)
+Trend in waste recycling rates (in Japan)

 Total amount of waste generated and landfill per unit of production (in/outside Japan)

-Recycling of used tires
+Recycling of Used Tires

 Under the leadership of the Japan Automobile Tyre Manufactures Association (JATMA), the tire industry as a whole is striving to promote the recycling of used tires.

 Retreading tires involves replacing the tread (the part of a tire that comes into contact with the road surface) on worn tires to make them serviceable again.
 Since retreading reuses all the remaining part of the tire, it naturally saves resources and even emits less CO2 than in manufacturing new tires.
 Applied and managed in combination with fuel-efficient tires, retreading can bring about even greater energy-saving results.
-For these environmentally positive traits, in April 2002, retreaded tires were designated as a specified procured item under the Law Concerning the Promotion of Procurement of Eco-Friendly Goods and Services by the State and Other Entities (“Green Procurement Law”) of Japan.
+Because of these environmental benefits that retreading provides, retreading tires are listed as a “preferred item” by a Law on Promoting Green Purchasing in Japan.